 Disrupting the Pathways to Violence

 Targeted violence is preventable.
+Community approaches can help.

 Preventing Targeted Violence